-Find out why your bank account has been frozen
+Find out why your business account has been frozen

-The first thing you'll want to do is find out why your bank account has been frozen.
-You can do this by contacting the bank that holds your business's checking or savings account, and asking them directly.
+The first thing you'll want to do is find out why your business account has been frozen.
+You can do this by contacting the provider that holds your business's checking or savings account, and asking them directly.
 They should be able to tell you why they froze the account, and when it will likely be unfrozen again.

-There are many reasons why a bank might freeze an account for business owners:
+There are many reasons why an institution might freeze an account for business owners: